Zaederx/JournalApp/LessonNotes.md

 ## Window :DOMContentLoaded vs window.onload
-[DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event) - from what I understood, just when the HTML has loaded & [Windo on load] happens after everything has loaded with the window
+[DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event) - from what I understood, just when the HTML has loaded & [Window.onload] happens after everything has loaded with the window

 ## How to create custom test drivers for electron